 - 2-3 sprigs fresh thyme

 - 2 teaspoon ground nutmeg

-- 1 tsp Coconut Aminos or Worcestershire sauce
+- 1 teaspoon Coconut Aminos or Worcestershire sauce

 - ½ cup broth vegetable or chicken

 - 1 cup heavy cream

 - Heat one tablespoon olive oil and two tablespoons butter in a large skillet.
 Add the onions and saute for 2-3 minutes.
 Add in the mushrooms.
 Stir gently and let them cook for 10-15 minutes, stirring occasionally.

 - Season mushrooms with a pinch of sea salt and freshly ground pepper.
 Add the wine.
 Let the alcohol evaporate.
 Add in half a cup of broth and a couple of sprigs of thyme leaves and sage.
 Simmer mushrooms for 5 minutes.

 - Add in the heavy cream, one teaspoon of ground mustard, 2 teaspoons ground nutmeg, and 1 teaspoon of Worcestershire sauce.
 Simmer for 3-5 minutes until sauce thickens.
 Adjust sea salt and freshly ground pepper to taste.

 - Serve sauce over chicken, steak, mashed potatoes even omelets.
 Enjoy!

 - Use the mushrooms you like.
 I use baby Bella, white button mushrooms, and portobello.
 They all work great.